Adouleur/Currency-converter/README.md

 ## Configuration

-1. I will provide you the API key
+1. I will provide you with the API key
-2. Create an .env file in the root of the project:
+2. Create a .env file in the root of the project:

     ```bash
-   REACT_APP_API_KEY=my-api-key
+   REACT_APP_API_KEY="my-api-key"

 Replace your-api-key with the actual API key obtained from me